radiantlogic-v8/documentation-new/documentation/getting_started/kubernetes.md

 1. Have a supported Kubernetes cluster running in the cloud.
 A commonly deployed Kubernetes cluster is [Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/eks/latest/APIReference/API_CreateCluster.html).
 For a highly available architecture, the underlying Kubernetes cluster should support at least two pods running RadiantOne nodes and three pods running ZooKeeper.

+>[!note]
-<mark>Note - Kubernetes v1.18+ is required.
+> Kubernetes v1.18+ is required.
 The pods running RadiantOne nodes need at least 2 CPUs and 4 GiB memory.
-The pods running ZK need at least 2 CPUs and 2 GiB memory.</mark>
+The pods running ZK need at least 2 CPUs and 2 GiB memory.

 2. Install and configure the Kubernetes kubectl command-line tool on the machine where you will manage the Kubernetes cluster from.
 This utility controls the Kubernetes Cluster.
 An example is [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-windows.html).